jeremyknoepfel/hamster-wheel/README.md

 |CS|GPIO 5|Chip Select|
 |BLK/BL|GPIO 22|Backlight (optional)|

-Search for a pinout diagram of the board which shows the GPI0 location
+Search for a pinout diagram of the board which shows the GPIO location

 ## PlatformIO Setup
 1. Install PlatformIO Visual Studio Code Extension